Wednesday, February 21, 2007

 When we first talked about the show - after everyone had been cast and we were just being introduced to what the play was and where it came from – Matt (Boresi) said to us that the roles we play will have a permanent impact on how the roles will be performed.
 Since we are the first cast ever to perform this play, we are the foundation of what’s going to happen to the play in the future (No pressure, or anything!).
 I think that’s an experience that is new to all of us.
 How many times do you get to have that sort of opportunity?
 It's crazy to think about and makes it all the more exciting!

-(above) Cast and crew create set decorations for the apporaching production.
+(above) Cast and crew create set decorations for the OEHS production.

 Monday, January 15, 2007